 Since we were early we were able to join the first tour of the morning.
-Our group was an elderly couple, a couple from California and a family from Minnesota for a total of 10 with us.
+Our group was a retired couple, a couple from California and a family from Minnesota for a total of 10 with us.

 You start your tour in the small gift shop where you will get a brief overview of the area, taken to the start of the path and handed off to our volunteer tour guide.
 The total hike is about one mile in length.

 With the red dirt beneath our feet and a gradual climb in front of us we started the tour to the Palatki ruins.
 It starts out level and then gradually climbs up natural stone steps.
 We came to an area of flat rock and proceeded up another stone staircase.

 A quick hike and we were at the base of the Palatki Cliff Dwellings.
 Considering the elements and age of the ruins they are in amazing condition.

 Our volunteer guide detailed what daily life was like for the residents of Palatki.

 The second part of the tour is to view hundreds of petroglyphs.
 Follow the path back towards the beginning of your tour and rather than turning to go towards the parking lot you can continue straight up a gradual hill to a cliff.